mayssajeb94/Test_DS/README.md

 - Languages: Python3

-- Output: A csv file which contains original data and its label of cluster ("Groupes.csv")
+- Output: A csv file which contains original data and its label of cluster ("Groupes.csv").In our case we found 3 groups lablised.

 # Clustering.py